xandrasings/FASTA-project/documentation/README.md

 ## On the Division of Labour

 This was Xandra's idea, originally.
 Virginia joined the project first, followed quickly by Hawken.

-Xandra wrote the initial draft of the basic FASTA algorithm
+Xandra wrote the initial draft of the basic FASTA algorithm, and Virginia took on the discovery and printing of matches.

+Virginia also wrote loops to remove duplicates and print things nicely.

+Hawken wrote the argument parsing and the ability to read things from a file, as well as the initial version of sorting things by way of std::sort.

 ## On our Hidden Coding Features